 7. COOKING WITH OLIVE OIL

 Like any other fat, Olive Oil has a number of uses in cooking.
-It can be used for frying, stewing, for salad dressings, or even in making desserts like these traditional honey cookies.
+It can be used for frying, stewing, salad dressings, or even in making desserts like these traditional honey cookies.

 The best and most nutritious way to consume Olive Oil is off course in its raw form.
-The more it gets heated the more it’s nutritional value drops.
+The more it gets heated the more its nutritional value drops.
 Did you know though that even cooked Olive Oil is still considered healthier than other fats?

 Yeap.
-As we mentioned in the text above, it has a high smoke point which means that in contrary to other oils, it takes a higher temperature for Olive Oil to get burned.
-In other words, it’s pretty resistant to heat.
+As we mentioned in the text above, it has a high smoke point which means that contrary to other oils, it takes a higher temperature for Olive Oil to get burned.
+In other words, it's pretty resistant to heat.

 So when it comes to cooking with Olive Oil, simply substitute it with any other cooking fat.
 Don't hesitate to use it for frying your porkchop for example.
 Adding Olive Oil to your diet can only be an advantage, no matter how you do it.
 But If you are looking for the most nutritious way to consume Olive Oil here are some very healthy Greek recipes that are made using raw Olive Oil.